SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 <br>

 ### A Note on Data Science Skills
-Watching Henry Aaron hit #715 and later rediscovering his baseball card illustrates how statistics tell a story.
+Watching Hank Aaron hit #715 and later rediscovering his baseball card illustrates how statistics tell a story.
 In this project, we used modern tools to retell that story with greater clarity and depth.
 We worked through a complete analytics workflow.
 We imported an existing CSV file, and wrote SAS code to engineer modern performance metrics.
 We used macro variables to capture and reuse summary statistics.
 We recomputed derived measures at the correct level of aggregation, avoiding the common mistake of averaging averages (or ratios).
 Ultimately, we created a clean and reproducible report that updates a classic baseball card with modern slash stats.

 These steps mirror how analysts work in any domain: the data was explored and considered, aggregated (correctly), metrics recomputed, and analytical logic was created separate from the presentation.